mohit50oza/Snake_Game/README.md

 # snake_game
-Added a Snake Game Project
+Snake Game Project using HTML, CSS and JavaScript